 A novelist’s job is, first and foremost, to tell a good story.
 For a historical novelist, there is another layer.
 Yes, the story needs to be good.
 But the place and characters – the story’s universe, as it were –must feel real.
 Authentic.
 Of their time, but also relatable for a reader picking up the story today.

 This is not always easy.
-And it may be why I’ve been at work on my women’s fiction novel The Admiral’s Wife for so long.
+And it may be why I’ve been at work on my women’s fiction novel The Admiral’s Wifefor so long.
 How do I bring to life the voice of my protagonist, Katherine Cochrane, when we are separated by two centuries and so little of our lived experience overlaps?

 Detail of a portrait showing Kate Cochrane and her daughter Elizabeth.
 Private collection.

 I understand my role is not that of a documentarian, nor of an academic.
 But having grown up a lifelong love of history and earning a master’s degree in the field, it irks me not to get the details right.
 I am terrible to watch period films with for this reason – I will spot anachronisms, roll my eyes, occasionally comment, and depending on the film, either give it a pass or make a mental note to visit History vs. Hollywood later.
 Historical novels are the same way.
 I literally stopped reading a New York Times bestseller after the third gaffe I spotted, a reference to hunting deer in the spring.
 It doesn’t take a wildlife biologist to know that spring is the wrong time to hunt deer.
 One, they’re raising babies.
 Two, deer tend to be rather thin after the winter.
 Three, a Google search could provide a fact-check on this topic in about 10 seconds.
+So I decided that a book with sloppy research wasn’t worth my time, no matter how well it sold.
+And I set a goal for myself to do better.

 Unfortunately, there are no books written on Kate Cochrane.
 Nor any academic articles, essays, or other items that I was able to locate.
 She is mentioned in works about other people – mainly her husband, Admiral Lord Cochrane, but never as the subject in her own right.
 Before I could become Kate’s storyteller, I had to become her biographer.